 Easy Fix: 1.2.5 Audio Description (Prerecorded) Ensuring all videos have captions

-Hard Fix: 1.4.3 Contract (Minimum) Ensuring colors have a contrast greater than a certain ratio
+Hard Fix: 1.4.3 Contrast (Minimum) Ensuring colors have a contrast greater than a certain ratio

 Some recommendations can be easily resolved with basic HTML understanding and a little elbow grease.
 Other elements will leave you scratching your head wondering what sci-fi futurist came up with this fantasy fix.
 For a typical developer, building in the ability to stop all animations on a website is particularly challenging.
 Fortunately, there are third party services like accessiBe and AudioEye that can be added to a website to enable this functionality.